VAT on Google search engine activity? Share

 CASE 2.
 The user does not provide the supplier with an amount of money or any other kind of consideration.
 The search engine is fully funded by advertising without exploiting users' personal data.
 Using the search engine is actually free of charge.
 No VAT is due.
 Funding the search engine by advertising is obviously not the problem.

 CASE 3.
-The user does not pay an amount of money, but he allows the supplier to exploit his personal data for advertising purposes (or he provides it with any other consideration).
+The user does not pay an amount of money, but he allows the supplier to exploit his personal data for advertising purposes (or he provides the supplier with any other consideration).
 Then, VAT is due on the value of the consideration provided by the user.
 It must be collected by the search engine supplier.
 The latter is then able to maximize its profits by displaying customized, much more profitable advertisements.

 Why to raise that issue?
 This is first a matter of tax fairness.
 The law must be applied to all in the same way: dura lex, sed lex.
-Furthermore, competition distortions are to be avoided between suppliers which exploit personal data of their customers and suppliers that do not do so, whether they are search engines or advertising media.
+Furthermore, competition distortions are to be avoided between suppliers which exploit personal data of their users and suppliers that do not do so, whether they are search engines or advertising media.
 Concretely, we think of the competition between search engines that exploit users’ personal data and those that do not do so and the competition between Google's advertising services and those of other media (press, TV, and others).

 As we shall see below in detail, this analysis does not aim to charge users with additional tax levies since users may always prohibit Google from exploiting their own personal data so that they do not have to pay VAT.